Melnea Cass: Career

 It was in the 1930s that Melnea Cass began a lifetime of volunteer work on the local, state, and national level.
 She first contributed her services to the Robert Gould Shaw House, a settlement house and community center.
 She was the founder of the Kindergarten Mothers.
 Her community activities over the years were numerous and varied: Pansy Embroidery Club, Harriet Tubman Mothers' Club, and the Sojourner Truth Club, worked in the Northeastern Region of the National Association of Colored Women's Clubs as a secretary, helped form the Boston local of the Brotherhood of Sleeping Car Porters to name a few.
 During World War II she was one of the organizers of Women In Community Service, which later became Boston's sponsor of the Job Corps.
 In 1949 she was a founder and charter member of Freedom House, which was conceived by Muriel and Otto Snowden.
-A year later, Boston Mayor John Collins appointed her as the only female charter member to Action for Boston Community Development (ABCD), which assisted people who lost their homes to urban renewal efforts.
+A year later, Boston Mayor John Collins appointed her as the only female charter member to Action for Boston Community Development (ABCD), which assisted people who lost their homes to ‘urban renewal’ efforts.
 From 1962 to 1964, Cass was president of the Boston branch of the National Association for the Advancement of Colored People (NAACP).
 From 1975 to 1976, Cass was chairperson for the Massachusetts Advisory Committee for the Elderly.

 In 1933, William Monroe Trotter organized a demonstration urging African-American employers to hire African-American workers.
 Melnea Cass participated; it was her first demonstration.

+Legacy

 Melnea Cass Boulevard in Boston's Roxbury neighborhood bears her name along with the Massachusetts Department of Conservation and Recreation's (DCR) Melnea A. Cass Swimming Pool and Indoor Recreation Arena dedicated by Gov. John Volpe.
-May 22, 1966, was declared Melnea Cass Day.
+She was honored by then-Massachusetts Attorney General, Edward W. Brooke, on May 22, 1966, which was declared Melnea Cass Day.

 She received honorary doctorates from Northeastern University (June 15, 1969), Simmons College (May 15, 1971), and Boston College (1975).

 Melnea Cass died in 1978.
 She is commemorated on the Boston Women's Heritage Trail.